Frank Abagnale facts for kids

 Early life

-Abagnale claims his first victim was his father, who gave him a gasoline credit card and a truck and was ultimately liable for a bill amounting to $3,400.
+Abagnale claims his first victim was his father, who gave him a gasoline credit card and a truck, and was ultimately liable for a bill amounting to $3,400.
 Abagnale was only 15 at the time.
 In his autobiography, Abagnale says, because of this crime, he was sent to a reform school in Westchester County, New York (fitting the description of the Lincolndale Agricultural School) run by Catholic Charities USA.
-In numerous interviews Abagnale has claimed he attended an elite Catholic private school in Westchester, NY, Iona Preparatory School, through the tenth grade [age 16, 1964].
-However, Abagnale in not mentioned by name, nor do any photographs appear in the Iona Preparatory School yearbooks from the era he supposedly attended.
-Moreover, students who graduated around that time have no recollection of Abagnale ever attending the high school.
+In numerous interviews, Abagnale has claimed he attended an elite Catholic private school in Westchester, New York, Iona Preparatory School, through the 10th grade at age 16 in 1964.
+Abagnale is not mentioned by name, though, nor do any photographs of him appear in the Iona Preparatory School yearbooks from the time he ostensibly attended.
+Moreover, no alumni recall Abagnale ever attending the high school.

-In 1965, the Federal Bureau of Investigation arrested Abagnale in Eureka, California for car theft after he stole a Ford Mustang from one of his father's neighbors.
-Abagnale was pictured in the local newspaper, seated in a car, being questioned by special agent Richard Miller of the FBI.
+In June 1965, the Federal Bureau of Investigation arrested Abagnale in Eureka, California, for car theft after he stole a Ford Mustang from one of his father's neighbors.
+Abagnale was pictured in the local newspaper, seated in a car, being questioned by Special Agent Richard Miller of the FBI.
 He had financed his cross-country trip from New York to California with blank checks stolen from a family business located on the Bronx River Parkway.
 Abagnale was also charged with impersonating a US customs official, although this charge was subsequently dropped.
-On June 2, 1965, this stolen car case was transferred to the Southern District of New York.
+On July 2, 1965, this stolen-car case was transferred to the Southern District of New York.

 Airline pilot

-After being released into the custody of his father to face the stolen car charges, 17-year-old Abagnale decided to impersonate a pilot.
-He obtained a uniform at a Manhattan uniform company; however, he was arrested for theft of checks in Tuckahoe, New York days later.
+After being released into the custody of his father to face the stolen-car charges, 17-year-old Abagnale decided to impersonate a pilot.
+He obtained a uniform at a Manhattan uniform company, purchased with the money he obtained from the forgery of checks and on July 7, 1965, informed local media that he was a graduate of the American Airlines pilot school in Fort Worth, Texas, but he was arrested for theft of checks in Tuckahoe, New York days later.
 Abagnale was sentenced to three years at the Great Meadow Prison in Comstock, New York for these stolen checks.
-After serving only two years of his sentence, he was released into the custody of his mother.
-However, he broke the terms of his parole with a stolen car conviction in Boston, Massachusetts, and was returned to Great Meadow for one year.
+After serving only two years of his sentence, he was released into the custody of his mother, but he broke the terms of his parole with a stolen-car conviction in Boston, Massachusetts, and was returned to Great Meadow for one year.

 Europe